Remote Environments & VS Code

 Preflight checklist

-Before moving on, confirm these work in your environment:
+Before moving on, confirm these work in your chosen environment:

 whoami # Shows your usernamehostname # Shows your machine nameecho "Hello!" # Prints textls # Lists filespwd # Shows current directoryIf all five work, your environment is ready.
-Let’s keep building.
+You’ve completed this environment setup lesson and are ready for the next module.